AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 The subteam hypothesized that a decrease in pressure inside the reactor would decrease the solubility of the gas and therefore encourage bubble formation.
 The subteam installed a pressure sensor near the top of the reactor to monitor this pressure difference between the inside of the reactor and atmospheric pressure.

 To install the pressure sensor, the reactor was first emptied of sand and water.
-The pipe **Is it obvious what 'pipe' refers to or should it be specified? ew465** was tapped with a 1/4" 18NPT pipe tap about 70 cm from the influent end of the reactor.
-A 1/4" push-to-connect was wrapped with Teflon tape and threaded into the tapped aperture to make a water-tight seal.
+The PVC pipe comprising the reactor was tapped with a 1/4" 18NPT pipe tap about 70 cm from the influent end of the reactor.
+A 1/4" push-to-connect was wrapped with Teflon tape and threaded into the tapped aperture to form a water-tight seal.

-**Describe how we found the negative end of the pressure sensor using ProCoDa ew465** The negative end of the pressure sensor was inserted into a piece of 1/4" hard tubing.
+**Describe how we found the negative end of the pressure sensor using ProCoDa ew465.
+Not sure if that is necessary.**
+The negative end of the pressure sensor was inserted into a piece of 1/4" hard tubing.
 The connection between the hard tubing and the pressure sensor was sealed with medium clear PVC cement.
 The other end of the hard tubing was inserted into the 1/4" push-to-connect.
 The pressure sensor was then plugged into the ProCoDA box at the subteam's work station, such that pressure data could be collected via ProCoDA.

 <p style="text-align: center;">